Santa Cruz, California: Mexican period

 In the 1820s, newly independent Mexico assumed control of the area.
-Following the secularization of the Mission in 1834, the government attempted to rename the community that had grown up around the Mission, to Pueblo de Figueroa (after a former governor).
+Following the Mexican secularization act of 1833, governor Figueroa attempted to rename the community that had grown up around the mission after himself, to Pueblo de Figueroa.
 The pueblo designation was never made official, however.
-The new name didn't catch on and Santa Cruz remained Santa Cruz.
-Mission farming and grazing lands, which once extended from the San Lorenzo River north along the coast to approximately today's Santa Cruz County border, were taken away and broken up into large land grants called ranchos.
+The new name did not catch on and Santa Cruz remained Santa Cruz.

+The Santa Cruz mission, along with the rest of the twenty-one Alta California missions, was secularized within a few years after 1833.
+Even before secularization, the Native American population had declined.
+Following secularization, mission grazing lands, which once extended from the San Lorenzo River north along the coast to approximately today's Santa Cruz County border, were taken away and broken up into large land grants called ranchos.
 The grants were made by several different governors between 1834 and 1845 (see List of Ranchos of California).

 Two ranchos were totally within the boundaries of today's city of Santa Cruz.
 Rancho Potrero Y Rincon de San Pedro Regalado consisted mostly of flat, river-bottom pasture land north of Mission Hill ("potrero" translates as "pasture").
 Rancho Tres Ojos de Agua was on the west side.
 Three other rancho boundaries later became part of the modern city limits: Rancho Refugio on the west.
 Rancho Carbonera on the north, and Rancho Arroyo del Rodeo on the east.

 After secularization put most California land into private hands, immigrants from the United States began to arrive in steadily increasing numbers, especially in the 1840s when overland routes like the California Trail were opened.
 In 1848, following the Mexican–American War, Mexico ceded the territory of Alta California to the U.S. in the Treaty of Guadalupe Hidalgo.
-California was the first portion of the territory to become a state, in 1850.
-Santa Cruz County was established the same year, and Santa Cruz was incorporated as a town in 1866.

-The Santa Cruz mission, along with the other twenty-one Franciscan missions, was secularized within a few years after 1833.
-Even before secularization, the Indian population had declined, and the adobe buildings slowly began to fall apart from wet weather and lack of maintenance.
+Demoted to a parish church, the former Santa Cruz mission was unable to maintain its building complex after secularization, and the adobe buildings slowly began to fall apart from wet weather and lack of maintenance.
 The chapel tower fell in 1840 and the entire front wall was destroyed in the 1857 Fort Tejon earthquake.
 In 1858 a "modern" church was built next door to the remaining rear portion of the chapel.
 That remainder was demolished in 1889, when today's Holy Cross church was built on the site, in a gothic style.